mooxphp/moox/README.md

 ## Todo

+- Larastan, Cypress and more testing
-- Fix TestCase in tallui-core
+  - Fix TestCase in tallui-core, phpstan in app-components and tests for livewire in app-components / web-components
   - Use Pest main with all packages + coverage + min:75%
+  - Create test output in app, test output in app AS WELL AS test plain component in package
   - https://dev.to/robertobutti/add-test-coverage-badge-for-php-and-pest-in-your-github-repository-37mo - easy but not enough, how to calc coverage over a bunch of test?
   - https://pestphp.com/docs/coverage
   - use test-directory, see https://github.com/pestphp/pest/pull/283